Keto Brownies

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

-Can I substitute the inulin powder in the keto brownie recipe?
+Can I substitute the inulin powder in this recipe?

 What can I use instead of low-carb protein powder?